guguji666666/GJS-MDC-Tips/JIT VM access/README.md

 You can also assign the reader/contributor permission directly to user in the IAM page of specified VM

-Test results :

-IAM at VM level
+Check IAM at VM level
 * Assign custom role `JIT least privileges without VM read` to user at the subscription level
 ![image](https://user-images.githubusercontent.com/96930989/212807829-064d976b-da04-47c1-922d-624f4627a48c.png)
 ![image](https://user-images.githubusercontent.com/96930989/212807880-16f1d6b6-be2d-486a-be26-b01dbb8c55c8.png)

 * Assign read permission at the `VM level` only, user can only see the VM which he has the read permission
 ![image](https://user-images.githubusercontent.com/96930989/212705984-f3a6f6c6-0bed-4e9c-a000-59fe46bc4704.png)

 #### If you want the user to request JIT from security portal, then we need to: